Jefferson Avenue (Detroit)

-Jefferson Avenue is a 63.71 mi scenic road along the eastern part of the Detroit metropolitan area in the southeastern part of the U.S. state of Michigan.
-It travels alongside Lake Erie, the Detroit River, and Lake St. Clair.
-This road also provides access to many recreational facilities in the area.
-West Jefferson Avenue is primarily commercial, while East Jefferson Avenue contains a historic residential district.
+Jefferson Avenue is a 64 mi scenic road along the eastern part of the Metro Detroit area in the southeast of the U.S. state of Michigan.
+It travels alongside Lake Erie, the Detroit River, and Lake St. Clair, and is a major link between Downtown Detroit, the neighborhoods of the Lower East Side and Southwest Detroit, and the suburban regions of Downriver and the Grosse Pointes.
+Jefferson is one of Detroit's five principal avenues along with Woodward, Michigan, Grand River, and Gratiot.

 History

-Jefferson is one of five major avenues (along with Woodward, Michigan, Grand River, and Gratiot) planned by Judge Augustus B. Woodward in 1805 that extend from downtown Detroit in differing directions.
+Jefferson is one of five major Detroit avenues planned by Judge Augustus B. Woodward in 1805 that extend radially from downtown Detroit in differing directions.
 First surveyed in 1807, it was named Main Street.
 It was later renamed Jefferson Avenue after U.S. President Thomas Jefferson, who was a friend of Woodward.
-Jefferson Avenue was planned to extend due east of downtown, parallel to the Detroit River.
-Later additions to the road have extended it west of downtown as well, where it continues to travel near the waterfront through the Downriver area.
+Jefferson Avenue was planned to extend due east of downtown, parallel to the Detroit River, but later additions to the road have extended it west of downtown as well, where it travels near the waterfront through the Downriver area.